cbarrick/apollo/docs/user-guides/getting-started.rst

     $ CONDA_PREFIX="/opt/conda"

 Note that installing into ``/opt`` usually requires superuser privileges.
-The rest of this guide assumes the ``CONDA_PREFIX`` variable is set.
+The rest of this guide assumes that the ``CONDA_PREFIX`` variable is set and that you have permission to create and write into it.

 Download and install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our next step is to download the Miniconda3 installer.
-These can be found online at https://conda.io/miniconda.html.
-For a detailed list of all Miniconda versions and their MD5 checksums, see https://repo.continuum.io/miniconda/.
+It can be found online at https://conda.io/miniconda.html.
+For a detailed list of all current and previous Miniconda installers and their MD5 checksums, see https://repo.continuum.io/miniconda/.
 For this guide, we will install the latest Miniconda3 on a 64-bit Linux platform.

 First, download the latest Miniconda installer::